|By Conor Kenny, Specialist in Sales and Marketing|

 Worth checking if you’re clear about why you’re an alternative, what your message is, if your marketing is creating desire and what your brand stands for.
 Get those right and your sales strategy will be built on solid foundations.

-Check out our 1 day workshop, ‘How to get in front of the Buyer‘.
+Check out our 1 day workshop, ‘Why People Fail to Sell’.

 About Conor Kenny